 - Follow the safe work practices and procedures that comply with the regulatory requirements.

 - Use the personal protective equipment provided by the employer, and maintain the equipment in good condition.

-Ask the SCSA Executive Series: Asestos: - To address the need for improved information and awareness on Asbestos, the Saskatchewan Construction Safety Association (SCSA) is hosting an online Asbestos Awareness Panel on June 2, 2020 at 09:00 on Zoom (https://zoom.us/j/98153798690).
+Ask the SCSA Executive Series: Asbestos: - To address the need for improved information and awareness on Asbestos, the Saskatchewan Construction Safety Association (SCSA) is hosting an online Asbestos Awareness Panel on June 2, 2020, at 09:00 on Zoom (https://zoom.us/j/98153798690).
 Joining the panel will be Dr. Paul Demers from the Occupational Cancer Research Centre and David Kanciruk from Associated Asbestos Abatement a Division of Place-Crete Systems LLP, a COR™ certified company and SCSA member as well as representatives from the Ministry of Labour Relations and Workplace Safety.

 The Burden of Occupational Cancer in Canada: A presentation from Dr. Paul Demers at the University of Regina.